onflow/flow/flips/20210113-quorum-certificate.md

 * checking `nodeHasVoted` has to iterate through all clusters and nodes, which could take a lot of time and gas, especially since it needs to be called by node accounts.
 * `startVoting` has to iterate through all clusters and nodes to initialize contract field each epoch, which could take a lot of time and gas.
 This one is harder to avoid though, but it is only called by the service account, so isn't as much of a problem.
+* including full votes in the `EpochCommit` service event results in significantly larger event size -- performing vote aggregation within the contract would make the data size of the resulting vote data proportional to the number of clusters rather than the number of collectors

 ### Dependencies